 The Company accounts for derivative financial instruments in accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended.
 For those instruments which qualify as hedging activities, related gains or losses are recorded in accumulated other comprehensive income.
 For all other derivative instruments, the related gains or losses are recorded in the income statement.
-The Company uses interest rate risk management derivative instruments, such as interest rate swap agreements, interest rate cap agreements and interest rate collar agreements (collectively referred to herein as interest rate agreements) as required under the terms of the credit facilities of the Company agrees to exchange, at specified intervals, the difference between fixed and variable interest rate debt.
-Using interest rate swap agreements, the Company agrees to exchange, at specified intervals, the difference between fixed and variable interest rate should variable rates rise, but enable the Company to otherwise pay lower market rates.
+The Company uses interest rate risk management derivative instruments, such as interest rate swap agreements, interest rate cap agreements and interest rate collar agreements (collectively referred to herein as interest rate agreements) as required under the terms of the credit facilities of the Company's subsidiaries.
+The Company's policy is to manage interest costs using a mix of fixed and variable rate debt.
+Using interest rate swap agreements, the Company agrees to exchange, at specified intervals, the difference between fixed and variable interest amounts calculated by reference to an agreed-upon notional principal amount.
+Interest rate cap agreements are used to lock in a maximum interest rate should variable rates rise, but enable the Company to otherwise pay lower market rates.
 Interest rate collar agreements are used to limit exposure to and benefits from interest rate fluctuations on variable rate debt to within a certain range of rates.
 The Company does not hold or issue any derivative financial instruments for trading purposes.